grafana/mimir/tools/copyblocks/README.md

 # Copyblocks

 This program can copy Mimir blocks between two buckets.

-By default the copy will be performed server-side if both buckets are on the same object storage service provider.
-If the buckets are on different object storage providers, or if `--client-side-copy` is passed, then the copy will be performed client side.
+By default, the copy will be attempted server-side if both buckets are on the same object storage service.
+If the buckets are on different object storage services, or if `--client-side-copy` is passed, then the copy will be performed client side.

 The currently supported services are Amazon Simple Storage Service (S3 and S3-compatible), Azure Blob Storage (ABS), and Google Cloud Storage (GCS).